 Click Apply.

-If you choose to utilize this policy, the default app association file is processed and default associations are applied during logon.
+If you choose to utilize this policy, the default app association file is processed and default associations are applied during the first sign-in.

 Save your desktop background image to a shared drive.
 Your users need to have read access to the share.